Qase/swift-logger/README.md

 - `error` for errors
 - `system` (for native os_log only) matches to os_log_fault -> sends a fault-level message to the logging system
 - `process` (for native os_log only) matches to os_log_error -> sends an error-level message to the logging system
+- `custom(CustomStringConvertible)` available for other level customization if necessary

 ### Pre-build loggers